JoshuaCWebDeveloper/genai-node-red/README.md

     -   **Objective**: Facilitate the monitoring and troubleshooting of the frontend client.
     -   **Technical Requirements**: Develop a logging system that captures and stores important events and errors, aiding in the analysis and debugging of the application.

-#### Epic: Development Environment and Tooling Setup

--   **DE-01**: Set up Nx workspace and necessary libraries.
-    -   **Objective**: Prepare the development environment for the Node-RED frontend client project.
-    -   **Technical Requirements**: Ensure Node.js and npm are installed, set up an Nx workspace specifically for the project, and install necessary libraries and frameworks.
--   **DE-02**: Configure code quality tools and practices.
-    -   **Objective**: Maintain high code quality throughout the development process.
-    -   **Technical Requirements**: Implement linting, code reviews, and other best practices to ensure the codebase remains clean, efficient, and maintainable.

 #### Epic: Testing and Quality Assurance

 -   **QA-01**: Write unit and integration tests.